 Abstract

-Following the paradigm shift to recovery in the Anglophone world, recovery is also gaining momentum in policy and practice in Flanders (Belgium) and the Netherlands.
-Since the meaning of recovery is still being debated internationally, broadening the assessment of how the recovery framework is applied in policy discourse and how it is implemented in various international contexts is imperative.
-This comparative policy analysis study aims to assess similarities and differences in recovery vision, implementation, and evaluation in Flanders and the Netherlands.
+Following the paradigm shift to recovery in the Anglophone world, recovery is also gaining momentum in drug policy and practice in Flanders (Belgium) and the Netherlands.
+Since the meaning of recovery is being debated internationally, broadening the assessment of how the recovery framework is applied in policy discourse and how it is implemented in various international contexts is imperative.
+This comparative policy analysis aims to assess similarities and differences in addiction recovery vision, implementation, and evaluation in Flanders and the Netherlands.
 The thematic analysis draws upon a triangulation of different data collection methods in both countries: a focus group (n=14) and interviews (n=21) with key figures in the addictions field, followed by analyses of relevant policy documents (n=9).
-Our findings show that a holistic vision of recovery is endorsed in both countries.
+Our findings show that a holistic vision of addiction recovery is endorsed in both countries.
 Although differences in policy development occurred (i.e. centrally driven in Flanders versus ‘bottom-up’ in the Netherlands), similar challenges emerged concerning recovery-oriented addiction policies.
 While policymakers in Flanders and the addiction sector in the Netherlands strongly proclaim recovery, structural implementation, dedicated funding, and systematic evaluation of recovery-oriented policies are lacking.
-The policy shift towards recovery might therefore symbolize chasing a pot of gold at the end of the rainbow.
+This study suggests that systematic inclusion of experts by experience and aligning government and practice level funding and policies are crucial.

 Keywords